 Four of the seven species of sea turtles live and make nests off the coast of eastern Mexico.
-You can find green turtles (which they call tortuga blanca), loggerhead turtles and hawksbill turtles, as well as the occasional leatherback.
+You can find green turtles (which they call tortuga blanca), loggerhead turtles, and hawksbill turtles, as well as the occasional leatherback.

 There are three ways that you may be involved in the hatchling release:

 There is parking at the entrance to the resort and a collectivo stop (group taxi from Playa del Carmen) from which you can walk in.
-If you bring your own equipment you can dive right from the shore.
-You can also visit Akemal as part of a number of tours which visit Tulum.
-Off the beach where you see all the boats diving are numerous turtles and they are there year round!
+It gets harder and harder to get in as time goes by, and you may need a driver to pay your way through the gates.
+I have a list of drivers in my Yucatan post.
+You can dive right from the shore if you bring your own equipment.
+You can also visit Akemal as part of several tours which visit Tulum.
+Off the beach, where you see all the boats, are numerous turtles, and they are there year-round!

 What a peaceful, blissful experience!

-If you are as crazy about these regal animals as I am, I hope that this article has inspired you to respect them, help to work to conserve them and respectfully visit them in their natural environment.
+If you are as crazy about these majestic animals as I am, I hope that this article has inspired you to respect them, help to work to conserve them, and respectfully visit them in their natural environment.
 Another place you can swim with sea turtles is in Barbados!
 You can read about that on Ginger of the Go.

 What is your best experience with an animal in the wild?
 Please share it in the comment section.